GW200208_222617 as an eccentric black-hole binary merger: properties and astrophysical implications: Astrophysical implications of

 Mass segregation is expected to preferentially pair up mergers with $q \sim 1$, and we can anticipate more massive BHs in mergers in both nuclear and globular clusters compared to both isolated binaries and triples, since merger remnants that are retained in the cluster can go on to merge again, building up larger binary components \cite{2019PhRvD.100d3027R, 2021ApJ...923..126S, 2024A&A...683A.186D,2021ApJ...915...56G}.
 The maximum mass that can form through hierarchical mergers depends on the escape velocity of the cluster: a higher escape velocity facilitates more generations of mergers before the final remnant is ejected \cite{2019PhRvD.100d1301G,2020ApJ...893...35D,2021ApJ...915...56G,2021ApJ...915L..35K,Mapelli:2021MNRAS,2025arXiv250321278B}.
 The escape velocity also influences the eccentricity of BBHs, as in-cluster mergers have higher eccentricities than those that are ejected before they merge~\cite{2018PhRvD..97j3014S, Zevin2021}.

 The natal spins of BHs influence both the spins and masses we would expect to detect from clusters.
 If natal spins are small, the distribution of $\chi_\mathrm{eff}$ for first-generation mergers will, of course, be peaked at $0$.
 In contrast, mergers containing merger remnants will have a broader spin distribution and higher values of the effective precession parameter $\chi_p$ \citep{2024ApJ...966L..16P}, since the dimensionless spin magnitude distribution of remnants is centred at $0.7$ \cite{2017PhRvD..95l4046G,2017ApJ...840L..24F}; \event shows no signs of having strongly spinning components, disfavouring it as a higher-generation merger if it formed in a cluster.
 It can be shown analytically that formation in clusters gives rise to a near-uniform symmetric $\chi_\mathrm{eff}$ distribution for mergers with one second-generation (2g) and one first-generation (1g) component, with maxima and minima at $\chi_\mathrm{eff} \simeq 0.45$ \citep{2021PhRvD.104h4002B,Antonini:cluster-pop:2025}.
 If natal spins are high, the relative rate of higher-generation mergers decreases, as high spins increase the merger kick such that more merger products are kicked out of the cluster \cite{2019PhRvD.100d1301G,2025arXiv250321278B,Antonini:cluster-pop:2025}.

-The small spins inferred for \event, if it is a first-generation cluster merger, would imply a relatively high rate of higher-generation mergers, implying that other binaries in the population could contain merger remnants, as suggested by Ref.~\cite{Antonini:cluster-pop:2025}.
+The small spins inferred for \event, if it is a first-generation globular cluster merger, would imply a relatively high rate of higher-generation mergers: small natal spins are shown to lead to more remnants being retained in-cluster and hence an increased rate of hierarchical mergers \cite{2019PhRvD.100d1301G}, although the relative rate is also dependent on cluster escape velocity.
+Reference~\cite{Antonini:cluster-pop:2025} suggests that the population spin distribution is consistent with $\sim1\%$ of the population comprising hierarchical mergers in star clusters, implying that $\simeq20\%$ of the observed population is of star cluster origin.
+Since $\approx 5\%$ of star cluster BBH mergers are detectably eccentric \citep{Zevin2021}, we would therefore expect $\mathcal{O}(5\% \times 20\% = 1\%)$ of the observed BBHs to be detectably eccentric.